 - 3. Then, run the CANopen-app command in any directory in Linux prompt.
 While executing this command, first run the test code. - 4.
-After the test code is completed, you can implement the required instructions.
+After the test code is completed, user can implement the required instructions.
 The command CANopen-app execution process steps are described below: - a.
 First, indicate whether the CAN interface has opened successfully.
 All commands are dynamically registered.
 Then, indicate whether the command was registered successfully. - Command registration log

 '''

 Command Registration Log:

 [root@OpenIL:~]# CANopen-app

 [ 80.899975] IPv6: ADDRCONF(NETDEV_CHANGE): can0: link becomes ready

-Note: open the CAN interface successfully!

 '''